harshamalhotra/existingDS-gitlab/contents/patterns/dashboards.md

 - **No results**: When no data is available for the dashboard-level filter scope, follow the [empty search results](/patterns/empty-states#empty-search-results) guidelines.

 <grid>
-    <figure-img alt="Dashboard panel example showing a fixed date range using text below the dashboard panel title." label="Fixed date range: When dashboard-level filters don't affect a panel, clearly display the date range being used below the panel title." src="/img/dashboard-filtering-fixed.svg"></figure-img>
+    <figure-img alt="Part of a dashboard showing number of open severities.
+A dashboard filter shows 'Date range: Last 90 days'.
+The open severity trends dashboard panel shows 1,234 open severities.
+'Since 2 hours ago' is shown below the 'Open severities' dashboard panel title." label="Fixed date range: When dashboard-level filters don't affect a panel, clearly display the date range being used below the panel title." src="/img/dashboard-filtering-fixed.svg"></figure-img>
-    <figure-img alt="Dashboard panel example showing no results due to a filter change." label="No results: When no data is available for the dashboard-level filter scope, display an appropriate empty state." src="/img/dashboard-filtering-no-results.svg"></figure-img>
+    <figure-img alt="Part of a dashboard showing number of open severities.
+A dashboard filter shows 'Date range: Last 90 days'.
+The open severity trends dashboard panel shows 'No results found' and 'Edit your search and try again'.
+'Last 90 days' is shown below the 'Open severities' dashboard panel title." label="No results: When no data is available for the dashboard-level filter scope, display an appropriate empty state." src="/img/dashboard-filtering-no-results.svg"></figure-img>
 </grid>

 ## Considerations